Manisha-CM/Advanced-Physical-Design-Workshop-Using-OpenLANE-SKY130/README.md

 ### DIGITAL ASIC DESIGN
   To design ASIC,the following components should always be present

-  1.RTL IP - eg:Opencores,Librecores
+  1.RTL IP - eg: Opencores,Librecores

-  2.EDA TOOLS - eg:Qflow,OpenROAD,OpenLANE
+  2.EDA TOOLS - eg: Qflow,OpenROAD,OpenLANE

-  3.PDK DATA -eg:Google+Skywater
+  3.PDK DATA -eg: Google+Skywater

   With the growth of opensource design websites the availability of these components are hugely increased.